aanikaatluri/perceptron/README.md

 # Workplace Injury Reviewer — built on [Perceptron Mk1](https://docs.perceptron.inc)

 Workplace injuries often require safety teams to review video footage, determine what happened, identify contributing factors, and complete incident reports.
 This process is important for worker safety, regulatory compliance, and insurance investigations.
 Manual video review is slow and time-consuming.
 Investigators may need to search through hours of footage to find the incident, identify equipment involved, and document the sequence of events.

+This project demonstrates how foundation models can serve as a practical layer of intelligence on top of workplace safety footage, reducing review time while keeping claims tied to what is actually visible on camera.

 This application uses **Perceptron Mk1** to turn workplace safety footage into structured incident reports.
 Users upload a clip and receive a grounded, timestamped analysis of the incident, equipment involved, worker activity, and key events.